ncat(1) — Linux manual page

 purposes of certificate verification.
 It has no effect unless

-the name of a PEM file containing trusted certificates.
+name of a PEM file containing trusted certificates.
+Typically,

-certification authorities, though it may also contain server
+authorities, though it may also contain server certificates

-certificates directly.
-When this option is used, Ncat does
+directly.
+When this option is used, Ncat does not use its

 --ssl-ciphers cipherlist (Specify SSL ciphersuites)